dyrector-io/dyrectorio/README.md

 Also, follow us on GitHub Discussions, our [Blog](https://blog.dyrector.io), and on [Twitter](https://twitter.com/dyrectorio).
 You can chat with the team and other members on [Discord](https://discord.gg/pZWbd4fxga).

-dyrectorio is Open Source - This repository, and most of our other open source projects, are licensed under the Apache 2.0.
+dyrector.io is Open Source - This repository, and most of our other open source projects, are licensed under the Apache 2.0.

 Join our Discord and connect with other members to share and learn together.
 Send a pull request to any of our open source repositories on Github.
 Check our contribution guide and our developers guide for more details about how to contribute.
 We're looking forward to your contribution!